“Claims-made” vs. “Occurrence-based” Malpractice Insurance Coverage

 Our physician-clients approach us with many questions regarding malpractice insurance coverage.
 The most common ones are “what kind of malpractice insurance is the employer providing me?” and “who will pay for tail coverage if I leave the employer?”

 Nowadays, most employers pay for malpractice insurance for their practicing physicians, especially for beginning and non-shareholder physicians.
-The details of the policy should be laid out in the employment contract and policy documents.
+The details of the policy should be laid out in the physician employment contract and policy documents.
 So, relatively speaking, this issue is rarely negotiated – most of the time it’s already in the contract!

 The issue of “tail” coverage is another matter.
 Some physicians will need tail coverage when they change employers and others won’t.
 To understand whether “tail” coverage is needed, one must understand the difference between the main two types of malpractice insurance: claims-made vs. occurrence-based.